cresset-template/cresset/README.md

 and start a new `train` session.
 It will not, however, rebuild PyTorch (assuming no cache miss occurs).
-Users thus need only wait a few minutes for the additional downloads, which are accelerated by caching and with fast mirror URLs.
+Users thus need only wait a few minutes for the additional downloads, which are accelerated by caching and fast mirror URLs.

 To stop and restart a service after editing the `Dockerfile` or `docker-compose.yaml` file, simply run `docker compose up -d --build train` again.

-To stop services and remove containers, use the following:
+To stop services and remove containers, use the following command:

 `docker compose down`.